 When I’m not coaching I’m involved in some interesting research projects.
 Right now I am working with the Cadbury Centre at the University of Birmingham on a UK-India project.

 My interests connect with the Edward Cadbury Centre for the Public Understanding of Religion of which I am an Honorary Fellow.
-The India project involves values-based leadership connecting business leaders and researchers.
+The India project involves values-based leadership connecting business leaders and academics.
 I also work as a visiting lecturer on an ad-hoc basis.

 I am also intrigued by the relationship between private and public expression, considering to what extent and in what ways matters of faith and spirituality are communicated in public spaces.
 This interest draws on my background in communications and generates from a desire to build unity and understanding amongst different groups in society.